jedibobo/AIAssistant-on-UM790Pro-Accerated-by-ROCm/README.md

 ### Choice of Acceleration Hardware
 **Why I choose GPU instead of NPU for acceleration?**

-This UM790Pro AIPC contains accelerators both GPU and NPU.
-Here I want to explain why at present it is a better choice to use GPU for acceleration.
-I will explain in terms of Computing Capabilities and Usability(community supports).
+The UM790Pro AIPC features both GPU and NPU accelerators.
+Here, I will explain why, at present, using the GPU for acceleration is a better choice, focusing on computing capabilities and usability, including community support.

-**Note: As known to all, LLM inference tasks are more memory bound than CNN type models.
-The following Computing Capabilities may not directly show the performance of a certain type of Accelerator.**
+**As is widely recognized, LLM inference tasks are more memory-bound compared to CNN-type models.
+Therefore, the computing capabilities of a certain type of accelerator may not directly correlate with inference performance.**

 #### GPU
 ***Computing Capabilities***